Ranger Bees owners plan to expand business

 “It’s pretty non-stop.
 When you’re not in the bees, you’re preparing for the next time of fixing equipment.
 This is our job full-time,” Tiphani Simpson said.

-Ranger bees sells honey in local McLean stores as well as other stores outside of the county.
-They also make and sell starter hives, or “nucs” to sell during Spring as well.
-Anyone interested in nucs can find updates on the Ranger Bees Facebook page.
+Ranger Bees sells honey in local McLean stores as well as other stores outside of the county.
+They also make and sell starter hives, or “nucs” to sell during the spring as well.
+Anyone interested in nucs can find updates on the Ranger Bees’ Facebook page.

 cnetherton@mcleannews.com, 270-691-7360